Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Empirical Study

 \subsubsection{Distribution of Error Types}

-Based on Fig. \ref{fig_bar} and Table \ref{tab_error}, We have also found that the 14 types of errors can be categorized into three groups based on their frequency of occurrence, as illustrated in Fig. \ref{fig_exception_type}:
+Based on Table \ref{tab_error}, we have found that the 14 types of errors can be categorized into three groups based on their frequency of occurrence.
+The groups and descriptions of the 14 types of errors are illustrated in Fig. \ref{fig_exception_type}.